Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise

 To have a simple model of FinFETs, we consider first a nanowire with a triangular cross-section and we require that the hole wavefunction vanishes at the boundaries of the triangle, see Fig.~\ref{fig:Geometry-finfet}.
-The hard-wall boundary condition is justified at the interfaces between Si and the dielectric because of the large energy gap between the materials.
 This model provides an accurate description of SOI FinFETs, but it is questionable in bulk Si FinFETs, where there is no sharp interface at the bottom of the fin and the wavefunction can leak into the bulk.
 In this case, however, the hard-wall approximation still provides a good qualitative understanding of the system, especially when the hole wavefunction is strongly confined inside the fin by a large negative gate potential $V_g$.
-The effect of the substrate in a bulk Si FinFET is discussed in Sec.~\ref{Sec:Deviation}.
+The effect of the substrate in a bulk Si FinFET is discussed in App.~\ref{Sec:Deviation}.